A1: Do I need to apply for IRB approval for my research?

 Informed consent procedure

-Handling of research data
+Handling of personal data (or individually-identifiable data)

 C3: Continuing Reviews (CR) /Study Completion Review

 Singapore's Human Biomedical Research Act (HBRA) regulates human biomedical research and the handling of human tissues for use in research.
 This is to protect the safety and welfare of research subjects, ensuring that their health and well-being is not compromised, and their privacy and autonomy is respected.